CaptainCodeman/svelte-form-helper/README.md

 const email = createField()
 ```

-Options can be passed to define a custom validation (which can be async, and should return a message if invalid or null if valied) and whether to perform validation on input (dirty) or when touched (blur).
+Options can be passed to define a custom validation (which can be async, and should return a message if invalid or null if valied) and whether to perform validation on input or not (`onDirty`, default true).
 Validation doesn't run on initial render to prevent failed messages appearing before any user interaction.

 ```ts
 // is valid if > 5 characters, otherwise invalid, with random 0.5 - 1.5 second delay